Want to find out more about hiking in Bukhansan National Park? You’ve come to the right place!

-On my recent trip to Seoul, South Korea I had the opportunity to reach Seoul's highest peak in Bukhansan National Park, and it most definitely did not disappoint!
-Located just north of the city, the park offers an amazing, and easily accessible, escape from Seoul's hustle and bustle.
-In the five days that I spent in Seoul, this hike was by far my favorite activity!
-Once you reach the summit of Baegundae Peak you will feel as if you're up in the clouds, rewarded by both city and mountain views all around.
+On my recent trip to Seoul, South Korea I had the opportunity to reach Seoul’s highest peak in Bukhansan National Park and it most definitely did not disappoint!
+Hiking in Bukhansan National Park is a MUST DO while in Seoul!
+Located just north of the city, the park offers an amazing, and easily accessible, escape from Seoul’s hustle and bustle.
+In the five days that I spent in Seoul, hiking in Bukhansan National Park was by far my favorite activity!
+Once you reach the summit of Baegundae Peak you will feel as if you’re up in the clouds, rewarded by both city and mountain views all around.

 How to get there:

 In order to reach Bukhansan from Seoul you can take subway line 3 to Gupabal station.
 From here there will be a series of buses departing for the park.
 I found that I simply had to follow the locals, fully decked out in their trekking gear.

 What to wear:

 I must say, I was feeling quite worried when I saw how prepared all the locals were in comparison to my Nike running sneakers and cotton shorts.
 While it was completely doable without proper hiking boots, if you have some along then I would opt to wear those as they will provide a bit more grip for the steep areas closer to the summit.
 If you’re traveling during the rainy season then I would suggest bringing along a lightweight raincoat or poncho as well, as the weather can be quite unpredictable.

 Water – There is nowhere to purchase water along the way so it is super important that you pack enough.
 The sun was strong with temperatures well over 90 degrees on the day of my hike, so I finished off my first 2 liters of water quite quickly.